mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Zitadel: Set up a user account for all portals

-All Control Center services (GitLab, ArgoCD, Grafana, Vault, etc.) use Zitadel for Single Sign-On (SSO).
+All Control Center services (GitLab, ArgoCD, Grafana, Vault, and so on) use Zitadel for Single Sign-On (SSO).
 Once you create your user account in Zitadel, you will use the same credentials to access all portals.

 1. Access Zitadel.